tule75/tule75/README.md

 ### 🚀 About Me

-I am a passionate backend developer with robust DevOps experience, specializing in designing scalable systems and resilient infrastructure.
-I thrive on building reliable, high-performance services and automating everything that can be automated.
+I'm a dedicated backend developer with strong DevOps skills, passionate about building scalable, maintainable systems and automating infrastructure.
+My expertise covers designing resilient APIs, distributed systems, and centralized services for modern applications.

 ---